 Belsize Pharmacy is now a branch of Boots (above)

-Working at Belsize Pharmacy as a teenage girl was like being in a girly paradise with lots of make-up it was there that I learned that my future was to be in sales.
-I would be offended if anyone came into the shop without buying anything and though some must have thought I was a pest no-one complained and I would often add 30% to a days' takings by persuading a lady to let me loose on her face with the testers, usually doing a good enough job so that they bought most of what I had used on her.
+Working at Belsize Pharmacy as a teenage girl was like being in a girly paradise but oddly it was there that I decided that my future lay in sales.
+My rationale for this was I would be offended if anyone came into the shop without buying anything and though some must have thought I was a pest, no-one complained and I would often add 30% to a days' takings by persuading ladies to let me loose on their faces with the testers, usually doing a good enough job so that they bought most of what I had used on them!

-Having decided that my future lay in sales and determined to make a success of myself I spent the next couple of years trying to find my feet taking various telesales jobs usually on a commission only basis.
-I hadn’t learned how to differentiate yet between a quality sales role and a bad one so it was fortunate that I got a job in a sales recruitment agency in Finsbury Park aptly named Park Recruitment where I did learn that there were actually companies that would pay you a basic salary and train you; and that some of these companies were considered to be the perfect place to start a sales career.
+Having enthusiastically decided that my future must lie in sales I spent the next couple of years trying to find my feet taking various telesales jobs, usually on a commission only basis.
+I hadn’t yet learned how to differentiate between a quality sales role and a bad one so it was fortunate that I got a job in a sales recruitment agency in Finsbury Park (aptly named Park Recruitment) where I did learn that there were companies that would pay you a basic salary and train you; and that some of these companies were considered to be the perfect place to start a sales career.
 Hurrah for a bit of direction!

-Of course some of those doors were closed to me due to having no qualifications but I learned that Rank Xerox would take people into their training corps without qualifications as long as they had some sort of respectable sales experience behind them.
-Such then became my goal and I tactically next took a position at the Evening Standard selling advertising space where I did well, got promoted and watched the ads in the paper every day for the next Rank Xerox intake.
+Of course some doors would be closed to me due to having no qualifications but I learned that Rank Xerox would take people into their training corps without qualifications as long as they had some sort of respectable sales experience behind them.
+Such then became my goal and for my 'respectable sales experience' I took a position at the Evening Standard selling advertising space where I did well, got promoted and watched the ads in the paper every day for the next Rank Xerox intake!

 The Art Deco Daily Express building on Fleet Street which The Evening Standard shared (now occupied by Goldman Sachs).

-By now I had the requisite experience under my belt and I had just passed my driving test (first time haha) when the next ad for Rank Xerox appeared - and right there I began my sales career ‘proper’.
-Based out of the West London Branch, Northdale House on the North Circular Road (now a Travelodge, see below) I became a ‘Xeroid’ as those of us who worked for Rank Xerox called each other.
-And for the next three years or so I had a great time selling photo-copiers, fax machines and word processors, gallivanting around London making and spending a lot of money and buying my first home. :-)
+After a year or so I had the requisite experience under my belt and had just passed my driving test (first time haha!) when the next ad for Rank Xerox appeared - and right there is where I began my sales career ‘proper’.
+Based out of the West London Branch, Northdale House on the North Circular Road (now a Travelodge, see below) I became a ‘Xeroid’ as those of us who worked for Rank Xerox called ourselves.
+And for the next three years or so I had a fabulous time selling photo-copiers, fax machines and word processors, gallivanting around London making and spending a lot of money and buying my first home. :-)

 Rank Xerox occupied the ground floor and first floor of Northdale House (now a Travelodge)